 Do you worry about standing out, being different?
 Or about people not accepting you for who you are?
 Feel anxious about going to social gatherings, or being in large groups where you don’t know everyone?

-If you answered “Yes” to any of these questions, you may have low self-esteem - and you aren’t alone - many, many psychics and intuitives struggle with this (including myself at one point).
+If you answered “Yes,” to any of these questions, you may have low self-esteem - and you aren’t alone - many, many psychics and intuitives struggle with this.

 Feeling the emotions of others, knowing the truth of things before others, and being the go-to girl or guy for guidance can be quite difficult.
 You can question yourself, ask, why am I the one everyone relies on?
 Is this even warranted - am I as wise as they all say I am?
 What did I do to deserve this title?